 THERMAL METHOD

-• Add sweetener, lemon juice and zest and mix 3 min/speed 3.
+• Add sweetener, lemon juice and zest; mix 3 min/speed 3.

 Notes